 Most towns have celebrations featuring traditional music, dancing, and a bonfire.
 The biggest celebration occurs in the university town of Uppsala, where over 100,000 people come to celebrate Valborg.
 Uppsala also features students rafting on the Fyrisån River through the town center with homemade, themed, decorated rafts, which usually break and collapse by the end of the race.
 Needless to say, this is a giant celebration and especially good for those looking to party.

-I didn’t go to Uppsala.
+I didn’t go to Uppsala, though.
 I went to the more traditional Valborg celebration in Skansen.
 Skansen is an area in Stockholm with a traditional village, zoo, garden, and hiking trails.
-During Valborg, they have traditional dancing, music, vendors, and, of course, a big bonfire.
+During Valborg, they have traditional dancing, music, vendors, and of course, a big bonfire.
 I enjoyed the music and dancing even though I didn’t understand what they were saying.
 Before the bonfire is lit, there was a very long speech about the coming spring, the holiday’s history, and how the bonfire helps chase away evil spirits.
-The Swedes seemed as bored as I was and when the bonfire lighting began, the crowd erupted with joy.
-After all, the bonfire was pretty amazing:
+The Swedes seemed as bored as I was, and when the bonfire lighting began, the crowd erupted with joy.
+After all, the fire was pretty amazing:

 Get My Complete Guide for Budget Travelers!

 For more in-depth coverage of Stockholm, my 80-page guidebook is perfect for budget travelers like you!
 It cuts out the fluff found in other guides and gets straight to the practical information you need to travel and save money in one of the most beautiful cities in the world.
 You’ll find suggested itineraries and budgets; ways to save money; popular and off-the-beaten-path things to see and do; non-touristy restaurants, markets, and bars; and much more!
 Click here to learn more and purchase the book.